Luke-SNAW/Luke-SNAW/README.md

   - Converting HTML to markdown reduces token usage by approximately 80%, improving cost and processing efficiency.
   - Supports real-time HTML→Markdown conversion at the network level based on the Accept: text/markdown header.
 - [15+ years later, Microsoft morged my diagram](https://nvie.com/posts/15-years-later/)

-## Week 7, 2026

-- [Why is the sky blue?](https://explainers.blog/posts/why-is-the-sky-blue/) - And the sunset red?
-But the Martian sky red and sunset blue?
-  - The sky appears blue because blue photons from sunlight are scattered more by Earth's atmosphere than other colors, dispersing them throughout the sky.
-  - The preferential scattering of blue light is due to the resonant frequencies of nitrogen and oxygen molecules in the atmosphere, which are closer to the frequency of blue light.
-  - Violet light scatters even more than blue light, but the sky appears blue rather than violet because human eyes are less sensitive to violet light.
-  - Sunsets appear red because the sunlight travels through more atmosphere, scattering away most of the blue and green light, leaving primarily red light to reach our eyes.

 ---